Soveticka/shopping_list/README.md

 - **Categorized Shopping Lists** - Organize items by Produce, Dairy, Meat & Seafood, and more
 - **Smart Item Management** - Add items with quantity, priority levels, and optional notes
+- **Grocery Memory** - Remembers frequently used items with autocomplete suggestions
+- **Intelligent Autocomplete** - Start typing to see suggestions from your purchase history
 - **Search & Filter** - Quickly find items with search functionality and filter by status
 - **Bulk Operations** - Mark multiple items as purchased/needed or delete selected items
 - **Light/Dark Mode** - Toggle between light and dark themes with preference persistence